OpusCapita/react-grid/src/datagrid/README.md

 See the code [example](../../examples/components/datagrid/datagrid.component.jsx).

-Create a `GRID` object that contains `id` and `idKeyPath` of your grid.
+- Create a `GRID` object that contains `id` and `idKeyPath` of your grid.
 This object is passed to every action you call and to the Datagrid component itself as prop.

-Create a column array that configures your grid's columns.
+- Create a column array that configures your grid's columns.
 Some actions needs this information as well.

-Add Datagrid component to your render method and pass in the `grid` and `columns` props.
+- Add Datagrid component to your render method and pass in the `grid` and `columns` props.

-Then to set the data to the grid, call setData action with `grid`, `columns` and `data` parameters.
+- Then to set the data to the grid, call setData action with `grid`, `columns` and `data` parameters.

-You should now have a grid with data loaded.
+- You should now have a grid with data loaded.

-Check the API section below to see what props the Datagrid supports, also GRID object and columns are documented there.
+- Check the API section below to see what props the Datagrid supports, also GRID object and columns are documented there.

-To see what actions are available, check the [actions file](datagrid.actions.js).
+- To see what actions are available, check the [actions file](datagrid.actions.js).

-TODO: Datagrid state documentation.

 ### Dependencies